apache/spark/docs/docker-stack/build.rst

   and only the required folders are added through exclusion (!).
 This allows to keep docker context small because there are many binary artifacts generated in the sources of Airflow and if they are added to the context, the time of building the image would increase significantly.
-If you want to add any new folders to be available in the image you must add it here with leading ``!``
+If you want to add any new folders to be available in the image you must add them here with leading ``!``

   .. code-block:: text